-ATT (Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes) is the Telecommunications Regulatory Body in Bolivia.
-Every RF device needs ATT type approval unless there is a frequency exception for the device’s operational frequencies.
+ATT (Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes) is the telecommunications regulatory body in Bolivia.
+Every radio frequency device needs ATT type approval unless there is a frequency exception for the device’s operational frequencies.

-No testing is required in Bolivia at this time; therefore, we can use existing international test reports for the homologation process to obtain the approval.
+Bolivia generally does not require in-country product testing.
+Local representation and specific labeling are also not required.
+We can usually use existing international test reports for the homologation process to obtain a certificate of conformity.
 Acceptable international testing reports include CE and FCC test reports.

 Technical documents will be reviewed and validated in the certification process.
 Modular, Family, and System approval may be possible depending on the characteristics of the equipment.

 Equipment for television broadcasting

 Equipment for sound broadcasting